esoucy19/cookiecutter-ansible-role-kitchen/README.md

 provision_command section.
 Make sure you do the same if you add other platforms, or if you end up using inspec resources that require additional packages to be installed.

-# TODO
-- Add travis-ci support and instructions for easy publishing to Ansible Galaxy.

 # License